Picnic Day (UC Davis)

 Picnic Day is an annual open house event held in April at the University of California, Davis.
 Picnic Day was first held on May 22, 1909.
 It has grown to be what is believed to be the largest student-run event in the United States, typically drawing more than 50,000 visitors.
 In 2009, around 125,000 visitors attended Picnic Daya new attendance record.

 In 2020, Picnic Day 106 was cancelled due to the COVID-19 pandemic.
 The in-person event returned in 2022 with Picnic Day 108.

 Events and attractions

 Most departments put on exhibitions, competitions, or presentations to introduce themselves to the public.
-Due in large part to UC Davis' reputation as one of the finest veterinary medicine institutions in the country, Picnic Day features dozens of exhibitions featuring animals, including the famed geep, a goat-sheep chimera.
+Due in large part to UC Davis' reputation as one of the finest veterinary medicine institutions in the country, Picnic Day features dozens of exhibitions featuring animals, including the famed geep, a goat-sheep chimera, and John P. Ork.
 Other parts of the celebration include a parade, Dachshund racing, equestrian demonstrations, and a Battle of the Bands.